Noel-Niko/Grainger_RAG/README.md

       - #conda install -y pytest==8.2.1  <<< testing pkg
       - #conda install -y Faker==25.2.0  <<< testing pkg
   4. In Pycharm system settings set your new conda env as the python interpreter.
+  5. Ensure you have downloaded and added shopping_queries_dataset_products.parquet as described above.